isomerpages/nparks-skyrise/_skyrise-greenery/What is Skyrise Greenery?.md

 ---
 ## **What is Skyrise Greenery?**
 Skyrise Greenery is a term coined in Singapore and refers to both rooftop and vertical greenery.
-It is an important strategy to increase greenery in urban environments under Singapore’s City in Nature vision, and also a key pillar of Singapore Green Plan 2030.
+It is an important strategy to increase greenery in urban environments under Singapore’s City in Nature vision, which is a  key pillar of Singapore Green Plan 2030.
 Skyrise greenery extends greenery skywards in the built environment through the greening of facades, balconies, terraces, and roof spaces.

 ![](/images/Graphics/skyrise%20greenery%20-%20whatis300.png)